moritzebeling/kirby-starterkit/README.md

 # Custom Kirby Starterkit
 Quickstart an new website using Kirby CMS on a PHP server

+## Differences from the official Starterkit
+- Kirby as submodule
+- Gitignore `.lock` files
+- Extended `.htaccess` setup
+- Added boilerplate scss and `normalize.css`
+- Added boilerplate js
+- 2 config files for local and production
+- Added srcset in config
+- Added plugin for asset cachebusting
+- Added plugin to add custom css to panel

 ## Kirby
 - [Kirby GitHub](https://github.com/getkirby)
 - [Kirby Website](https://getkirby.com)